wso2/docs-ei/en/ballerina-integrator/docs/references/reintroducing-ballerina.md

+---
-# Re-introducing Ballerina Programming Language
+title: Re-introducing Ballerina Programming Language
+note: This is an auto-generated file do not edit this, You can edit content in "ballerina-integrator" repo
+---

 Why does the Ballerina programming language need a re-introduction?
 You might be a total stranger to the Ballerina programming language, or you have tried it in the past and now you want to try out the latest